coolreader18/bookmarklet-loader/README.md

 }
 ```
 Keep in mind that this draws from GitHub releases, not git tags.
 Other options are `loadScript("<url>")`, which loads directly from a given url, `processScript("<script>")`, which directly takes a script input, runs it through the parser, and executes it.
 You could also just copy the entirety of the bookmarkelt.min.js, and put your loader function after.
-Then minify it, bookmarklify it with https://mrcoles.com/bookmarklet, whatever.
+Then minify it, bookmarklify it, whatever.
 Just make sure to keep the metadata, as it is in comments that would likely be removed.

 ## Credit
 [mrcoles/bookmarklet](https://github.com/mrcoles/bookmarklet), I took some code from there to parse the bookmarklet files, and it uses his syntax in the first place.